Car Weight Reduction: Reducing Automotive Interior Weight With a High-End and Tech Interior

 For those cars that still rely on fossil fuels, lightweighting is an asset.
 Lightweighting increases fuel economy, which comes in second in consumer’s concerns.

 It’s simple: a lighter car produces less drag.
-Less drag means you don’t have to use as much gas to go.
+In short, less drag means you don’t have to use as much gas to go.

 Competitive Pricing, Quality Construction

 The price of lighter weight material can ultimately cost more to produce.
-The cost is offset by the reduction in fuel consumption and other manufacturing efficiencies.
+Therefore, the cost is offset by the reduction in fuel consumption and other manufacturing efficiencies.

 The price of a car with lightweight features can go up by almost 3%.
 The cost is absorbed by the various other high-tech benefits, keeping the price competitive and the product attractive.